abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

   $ of them on non f potentials

   * Au-sp.in
-    4f frozen in core.
-Has 1 f-projectors to improve transferability.
+    5s, 5p, 5d, 6s in valence,  4f frozen in core.
+Has 1 f-projector for unbound 5f to improve transferability.
     Recommended for GS applications.

-## Hg: ??
+## Hg:

   * Hg.in: (5d, 6s) in valence.
     Not recommended for GW.
 Ghost at +66 eV

   * Hg-sp.in: (5s, 5p, 5d, 6s) in valence.
-    Recommended version for GW.
+    Recommended for GS and GW.

 ## Tl: